Brexit: Ratification and departure

 Subsequently, the government introduced a bill to ratify the withdrawal agreement.
 It passed its second reading in the House of Commons in a 358–234 vote on 20 December 2019, and became law on 23 January 2020 as the European Union (Withdrawal Agreement) Act 2020.

 The withdrawal agreement received the backing of the constitutional committee in the European Parliament on 23 January 2020, setting expectation that the entire parliament would approve it in a later vote.
 On the following day, Ursula von der Leyen and Charles Michel signed the withdrawal agreement in Brussels, and it was sent to London where Boris Johnson signed it.
 The European Parliament gave its consent to ratification on 29 January by 621 votes to 49.
 Immediately after voting approval, members of the European Parliament joined hands and sang Auld Lang Syne.
 The Council of the European Union concluded EU ratification the following day.
 At 11 p.m.
 GMT, 31 January 2020, the United Kingdom's membership of the European Union ended, 47 years after it had joined.
+As confirmed by the Court of Justice in EP v Préfet du Gers, all British nationals ceased to be Union citizens.

+To commemorate the moment of Brexit, a countdown clock was projected onto 10 Downing Street with a recording of Big Ben chiming.
+In addition, there was a nearby party in Parliament Square, being led by Farage, sang "God Save the Queen" at the moment of departure.
+In Gibraltar, a flag ceremony was held as the EU flag was lowered to "Ode to Joy" and the Commonwealth flag was raised to "God Save the Queen".